aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

 - The exam list six clusters that are in existence ???
 - Maybe the case that you have to add a node to the ik8s cluster.
 - kubeadm is a tool that you can use to set up a K8s cluster from scratch.
+- kubeadm is not the only tool, but seems to be considered straightforward.
 ```
 sudo apt update && sudo apt upgrade -y # to update and upgrade packages
 sudo install kubelet, kubeadm, kubectl # to install